Albert-AGM/email_network/README.md

 In this data science project I combine network analysis and supervised machine learning to predict given an email network of a company, what employees are receiving a management salary.
 In addition, I will review some concepts of machine learning as well as basic steps to follow in a machine learning project.

-Check it out in the jupyter notebook **email_network.ipynb** or in [https://htmlpreview.github.io/?https://github.com/Albert-GM/email_network/blob/master/email_network.html](https://htmlpreview.github.io/?https://github.com/Albert-GM/email_network/blob/master/email_network.html)!
+Check it out in the jupyter notebook **email_network.ipynb** or in this [link](https://htmlpreview.github.io/?https://github.com/Albert-GM/email_network/blob/master/email_network.html)!

 ## Want to install this project on your own machine?